regmi-sijan/cernROOT/README.md

 ## File I/O
-well you can simply first open a file with "RECREATE" option and then start making al the histograms or trees that you intend to save into the file that you have created earlier.
+Well you can simply first open a file with "RECREATE" option and then start making all the histograms or trees that you intend to save into the file that you have created earlier.
 Finally, do `outFileName.Write()` it should write all the objects that you have created since opening the outfile at the beginning.
-Now you can close the outfile as `outFileName.Close()`
+Now you can close the outfile as `outFileName.Close()`.

 ## N-tuples in ROOT
 A ROOT TNtuple object can store rows of **float** entries.
 From the documentation I can see that TNtuple can be created via